Michiel de Ruyter (film): Production

 The film was directed by Roel Reiné and produced by Klaas de Jong.
 It had a budget of 8 million euro.
 Among the film locations are Zeeland, Texel, the Wadden Sea, and the Ridderzaal.

 Reception

 Pre-release

 Prior to its release, several protest groups had accused the film of glorifying the colonial history of the Netherlands although references to colonialism in the film are almost absent.
-The film makes a minor reference to the Dutch East India Company, which contributed highly to the welfare in the 17th century in the Low Countries, and to the trading vessels that were protected by the navy under Michiel de Ruyter.
-The film's main subjects, apart from Ruyter himself, are the internal politics of the country, including the brutal murder of Johan de Witt and the complicated relationship with England, up to the engagement of the William III of Orange with the English princess Mary.
+The film makes a minor reference to the Dutch East India Company, which contributed highly to the welfare of a small group of wealthy merchants in the 17th century in the Low Countries, and to the trading vessels that were protected by the navy under Michiel de Ruyter.
+The film's main subjects, apart from Ruyter himself, are the internal politics of the country and the oligarchy that formed the ruling class at the time, including the brutal murder of Johan de Witt and the complicated relationship with England, up to the engagement of the William III of Orange with the English princess Mary.